himamovic1/BP---Online-Competition-System/README.md

 ## Requirements
 - Python 3.6
 - JetBrains Pycharm 2017 (Community will do just fine)
-- PostgreSQL (9.6 preferably or newer)
+- PostgreSQL (9.6 preferably, or newer)
-- psqlODBC (09.06 preferably or newer)
+- psqlODBC (09.06 preferably, or newer)

 #### Optional
 - PgAdmin 4